vijaykumar1799/Pizzaria-Store-Sales-Analysis-Dashboard/README.md

-# 🍕 2015 Pizza Sales Dashboard
+# Operational & Sales Insights: Pizza Analytics Dashboard

-Welcome to my **2015 Pizza Sales Dashboard** project!
+Welcome to my **2015 Pizza Sales Analytics Dashboard** project!
 This repository presents an end-to-end data analysis and visualization solution built to uncover insights from a full year of pizza sales data (January–December 2015).
 Using **SQL for exploratory data analysis (EDA)** and **Excel for dashboard design**, this project demonstrates my ability to transform raw data into meaningful, actionable business intelligence.

 ---